EvilQuaver/EvilUBEditor/README.md

 Yeah it _can_ make charts but it's more useful as a tool to edit existing charts.
 Unfortunately I don't have a better word than "editor" to call this which makes it confusing to differentiate from programs that are primarily for chart creation.
 Hence it's an **evil** editor.

+Also sorry if you download source zip you WILL get my chart files I use for testing
+(I keep forgetting to remove them)

 # Evil Tutorial
 - Put the charts you want to edit inside the "Charts" folder (must be a subfolder of "Charts" with the chart txt files inside, don't just put the txt files alone in Charts)
 - Run the exe